-Everyone I know who has visited South Africa has rated it one of their favourite destinations.
-As we considered our South Africa itinerary they were all unanimous in saying “You have to go to South Africa.
+Everyone I know who has visited South Africa has rated it one of their favorite destinations.
+They were unanimous in saying “You have to go to South Africa.
 You will love it”.
-They raved about the beautiful scenery, the wildlife and great food and wine.
+They raved about the beautiful scenery, the wildlife and the great food and wine.

 We may receive a small compensation if you make a purchase after clicking the links in this post.
 Find more info in our disclaimer.